hsgg/1-node-supercomputer/2022/blog-20220409-inflation-is-fair.md

 # Inflation is Fair

 Much is lamented about the evils of inflation.
-Among economists, especially the free-market school of thought, it assumed that inflation must be bad and avoided at all cost.
+Among economists, especially the free-market school of thought, it is assumed that inflation must be bad and avoided at all cost.

-Here I will argue that some level of inflation is the fair in the sense that it most accurately reflects the value of your work.
+Here I will argue that some level of inflation is fair in the sense that it most accurately reflects the value of your work.

 As most people, I don't like that my money looses value over time.

 However, you got your money in exchange for some work you did.
-And most work looses value over time.
+And most products of your work loose value over time.

 For example, let's say you are a baker (or shoe maker, or chip maker, or ...).
 The bread you made thirty years ago is no longer worth anything.
 So why should the money you made back then still be worth anything?

 Of course, it was great for you to feed us, so you should still have access to a lot of resources (i.e. money).
-However, since you are no longer making bread, it should be much less than it used to be.
+However, since that bread you made 30 years ago is no longer around, its value should be much less than it used to be.

 In short, the goods produced tend to loose value over time, so the money should loose value over time as well.
 The big question is, by how much?
 The average